OliyadTeshome/earthquake-azure-data-pipeline/README.md

-# Earthquake Azure Data Pipeline
+# Earthquake Data Pipeline on Azure with Medallion Architecture

 This repository contains the code and documentation for an Azure Data Pipeline designed to process and analyze earthquake data from the USGS Earthquake API.